 No, Aura doesn’t provide a free version of any of its services or apps, but it does have a 60-day money-back guarantee for the annual plans, which gives you plenty of time to try it and see if it’s right for you.

-Aura has a number of tiered plans offering different levels of identity and credit monitoring.
+Aura has a number of tiered plans offering different levels of identity and credit monitoring, as well as parental controls in the Family plan.
 All of Aura’s paid plans include the antivirus feature as well as Aura’s VPN and password manager.

 Is Aura a good antivirus?